pupil-labs/pupil-docs/developer-docs/win-driver-setup.md

 ### Manual Installation of DIY Camera Drivers

-If some problems arise with trying to install the drivers for your DIY eye camera's or a DIY world camera, or if you are installing them for the first time, you can try following these instruction first:
+If any issues arrise when trying to install drivers for your DIY eye or world cameras, or if you are installing them for the first time, you can try following these instructions:

 1. Unplug Pupil Headset from your computer and keep unplugged until the last step
 1. Open Device Manager